Improving Change Management Plan Development with Leadership Coaching

 Have you ever actually felt happy the morning after your phone automatically updates?

-Your phone’s new navigation or subtly different icon shape may grow on you over time, but when you first get hit with the unexpected change, you probably feel pretty annoyed.
+Your phone’s new navigation or subtly different icon shape may grow on you over time, but that initial flash of annoyance is almost universal.

 The Problem with Change